Marine-DUPUIS/Decoding-Biases-in-AI---GPT3/README.md

 Providing embeddings for the word "dizzy", "man", "woman", we will see which word is closer to the other in vector space, and is therefore considered semantically closer by GPT-3.

 The first adjective of our dataset is "dizzy".
 It refers to the state of someone feeling unsteady or confused (Oxford, 2022).
 It has been classified as a negative word by the sentiment analysis tool VADER.
 We will now test the similarity between this adjective and these words : "man" and "woman".
- Text similarity models are used to "provide embeddings that capture the semantic similarity of pieces of text" (Open AI, 2022).
-For that, we will use one of the GPT-3 text similarity models called *Davinci*, for its performances and rapidity of calculation.

 ![image](https://user-images.githubusercontent.com/74886618/204873414-46ee86f3-88a5-41b7-9b23-74c91de25e1b.png)